imker25/gpsa/ReadMe.md

 # gpsa - A GPX Statistic extracting tool

-This is a simple command line tool that helps to extract data for statistical analysis out of *.gpx files.
-You might want to use this program to extract data like `Distance`, `ElevationGain` or `AverageSpeed` from a bunch of *.gpx files and store this data in a *.csv file for further analysis.
+This is a simple command line tool that helps to extract data for statistical analysis out of `*.gpx` and `*.tcx` files.
+You might want to use this program to extract data like `Distance`, `ElevationGain` or `AverageSpeed` from a bunch of `*.gpx` or `*.tcx` files and store this data in a *.csv file for further analysis.

 - [gpsa - A GPX Statistic extracting tool](#gpsa---a-gpx-statistic-extracting-tool)
   - [User Documentation](#user-documentation)